 - You must be a U.S citizen or eligible non-citizen.

 - You must have a valid social security number.

 - May not be in default on a federal student loan.

 - May not owe repayment of a federal grant.

 - Must be making satisfactory academic progress as defined by the school.

 How do I apply for financial aid?

 Applying for financial aid can be intimidating but don’t let that stop you.
 There may be money out there with your name on it!

-Your aid cannot be fully processed until this verification is complete so be sure to submit the needed documentation.
-You can view the needed documents on your Felix Account within the Pierpont Portal.
-There will also be a link to the needed form/s.
+Your aid cannot be fully processed until this verification is complete so be sure to submit the necessary documentation.
+You can view the needed documents on your ROAR Account within the Pierpont Portal.
+There will also be a link to the forms needed.

 - Request an IRS Tax Return Transcript.